PascalMinder/geoblock/readme.md

 The API uri can be customized.
 This options allows to customize the response string of the API when a IP with no associated country is requested.

-### Back list mode `blackListMode`
+### Black list mode `blackListMode`

 When set to `true` the filter logic is inverted, i.e. requests originating from countries listed in the [`countries`](#countries-countries) list are **blocked**.
 Default: `false`.

 ### Countries `countries`

 A list of country codes from which connections to the service should be allowed.
-Logic can be inverted by using the [`blackListMode`](#back-list-mode-blacklistmode).
+Logic can be inverted by using the [`blackListMode`](#black-list-mode-blacklistmode).

 ### Allowed IP addresses `allowedIPAddresses`